flecsi/flecsi/doc/sphinx/src/tutorial/flaxpy.rst

 type ``double``: ``x_field`` and ``y_field``.
 These are added outside of the ``flaxpy`` namespace.  ``flaxpy.cc`` uses an anonymous namespace to indicate that these fields are meaningful only locally and not needed by the rest of the application.
-Almost all of the remaining code presented in this tutorial appears within the same anonymous namespace.

 .. literalinclude:: ../../../../tutorial/standalone/flaxpy/flaxpy.cc
    :language: cpp